Empower Your Practice

 medesk-payment-history

-Beyond taking payments, the connection between your booking system and your accounting software matters considerably for a UK practice.
-Xero integration means that every invoice generated from an appointment is automatically pushed to your accounting records.
+Beyond taking payments, the connection between your booking system and your accounting software matters considerably for a US practice.
+QuickBooks integration means that every invoice generated from an appointment is automatically pushed to your accounting records.

 xero-integration

-For therapists registered for VAT, this removes a significant manual step from their monthly or quarterly return.
-Rather than reconciling appointment income against bank statements, your Xero account reflects completed appointments in near real-time.
+For therapists managing their own bookkeeping, this removes a significant manual step from their monthly or quarterly reconciliation.
+Rather than cross-referencing appointment income against bank statements, your QuickBooks account reflects completed appointments in near real-time, which simplifies tax preparation and financial reporting.

-Generating clear invoices that itemise treatment type, VAT where applicable, and payment received is also important for client confidence in corporate wellness settings where clients may be reclaiming expenses.
+Generating clear invoices that itemise treatment type and payment received is also important for client confidence in corporate wellness settings where clients may be reclaiming expenses.

-For UK massage therapists, GDPR is not an abstract regulatory concern.
+For US massage therapists, HIPAA is not an abstract regulatory concern.
 It applies directly to the way you collect, store, and process client health information.
-A client completing an intake form before their first appointment is sharing personal health data.
-That data must be stored securely, accessed only by authorised individuals, and retained only for as long as necessary under UK GDPR.
+A client completing an intake form before their first appointment is sharing Protected Health Information (PHI).
+That data must be stored securely, accessed only by authorised individuals, and managed in accordance with HIPAA's Privacy and Security Rules.

 It is also worth noting that while HIPAA is the US healthcare data standard, UK practitioners are governed by UK GDPR, not HIPAA.
 Some US-based platforms like MassageBook describe themselves as HIPAA-compliant but do not address UK GDPR in the same depth.
 This is a meaningful gap for any UK massage therapist using a US-based platform to store client health records.

 Generic booking tools designed for restaurants or retail are not built with healthcare data protection in mind.
-They may not encrypt health information at rest, may store data on servers outside the UK or the European Economic Area without adequate safeguards, and may not provide the audit trail functionality that a GDPR investigation would require.
+They may not encrypt health information at rest, may store data on servers without adequate safeguards, and may not provide the audit trail functionality that a HIPAA investigation would require.
+Using a non-compliant tool to store massage client health records is a regulatory risk and a reputational one.
+Clients who trust you with their health information expect it to be protected to a clinical standard.

-Medesk provides built-in GDPR compliance tools, including controlled access permissions, secure cloud storage, and data management features that allow you to handle subject access requests and consent records correctly.
+Medesk provides built-in HIPAA compliant scheduling software features, including controlled access permissions, secure cloud storage, and data management tools that allow you to handle client records and consent documentation correctly.

 access_permission [en]